USFWS/secas/blueprint.md

 <figure>
   <img src="./images/caddo-lake-texas.jpg" alt="A group of conservation professionals crowds around a map to annotate important resources" />
-  <figcaption>Experts gather in Caddo Lake, TX to explore issues related to the Gulf Coastal Plains and Ozarks LCC</figcaption>
+  <figcaption>Experts gather for the Blueprint Workshop in Caddo Lake, TX.
+Photo by Greg Wathen.</figcaption>
 </figure>

 ## What tools are available?